The Best Dive Bars in Charlotte

 One of the longest-standing bars in Charlotte, this place may not be in its original building, but it’s doing the same thing it’s done since it opened in 1986.
 As with most dives, the outside is nothing special (it’s hard to tell if the place even has a single window), but the inside offers all of the usual distractions: a game of pool or darts and some cheap canned beer.

 One wouldn’t just stumble into this bar; it’s the kind of place you’d seek out after a word of mouth recommendation.
-The best way to describe it is an old Southern basement -- from the homey smell, wood paneling, and NASCAR décor, to the ‘90s-style televisions and old fridge behind the bar (where the beer is kept).
+Well, it used to be.
+It moved a couple of years ago into the Eastway area, but that doesn't mean it changed a thing about it.
+The best way to describe it would be like describing an old Southern basement -- from the homey smell and NASCAR décor, to the ‘90s-style televisions and old fridge behind the bar (where the beer is kept).
 Some nights, it gets rowdy with a band in the back room; other nights you might be the only patron aside from the owner, who’s sitting on a nearby bar stool eating his supper while catching up with his daughter who’s manning the bar.
 PS: this is a cash-only establishment, but you'll be just fine with a $10 dollar bill.

 A hidden gem and institution, this is the kind of place Jimmy Buffett would approve of.
 It's oozing with character from interior to exterior but the beachy outdoor patio wins hands down.
 From the sanded ping pong area and covered television nook to the cozy fire pits and swinging chairs, it's easy to get lost here on any kind of afternoon.
 Good for you, the beer is cheap and the crowd is always down for a good time.